Juicy orange and peppery arugula filled this quinoa avocado salad with so much flavor and texture. Perfect as a side dish or a filling lunch.

 - In a small pot, combine the quinoa, the orange juice (1/2 cup) and 3/4 cup of water.

 - Bring to a boil and then reduce the heat to low.
 Keep covered and cook for 15 minutes on a gentle simmer, or until all the liquid is absorbed.
-The quinoa is cooked when the center of the seeds turned all translucent (no bright white dot anymore).
+The quinoa is cooked when the center of the seeds turned all translucent (no white dots anymore).
 If not done after 15 minutes, then keep the pot covered and set aside away from the heat for 5 more minutes.
 Then, fluff with a fork, but do not overmix to keep the quinoa from getting mushy.
 Transfer the quinoa in the fridge until ready to assembly the salad.

 Make the dressing: